 4. Countertop and backsplash

 The Ikea 3-D kitchen planning tool is easy to use.
 The best part is that once you’ve entered in the overall room dimensions layout (including features like doors and windows) you can easily move cabinets and appliances around the room.
-This is one of the features that homeowners like best – it allows you to actually “see” what your kitchen might look like.
-Because the kitchen is the true workroom of our home, and because we spend so much time in the kitchen, this planner can help you imaging working and entertaining inside this new space.
+This is one of the features that homeowners like best: it allows you to actually “see” what your kitchen might look like.
+Because the kitchen is the true workroom of our home, and because we spend so much time in the kitchen, this planner can help you imagine working and entertaining inside this new space.
 It’s easy to see the various cabinet choices and keep track of costs and materials.

-I highly recommend spending time planning out your new kitchen online at home and then head to Ikea in person to verify the pieces you’ve selected.
+It's a good idea to plan out your new kitchen online at home and then head to Ikea in person to verify the pieces you’ve selected.
 For example, you’ll want to test out the drawers, cabinet colors, heights, etc. to ensure that these are the pieces that will function best in your room.
 Ikea has many completed kitchens on display as well, giving you the opportunity to see how a finished kitchen could look like.
 Ikea staffs their kitchen departments quite heavily, as they understand that there are many questions that come up during this planning process.
 If possible, visit your store during the week right when they open in the morning; this is the very best time of day to get personalized attention and have fewer crowds to contend with.

 6. Putting the Kitchen Together